Azdaroth/Azdaroth.github.io/source/_posts/2016-12-04-introduction-to-activerecord-and-activemodel-attributes-api.markdown

 categories: [Ruby, Rails, ActiveRecord, ActiveModel]
 ---

 <p><strong>Rails 5.0</strong> is without a doubt a great release with plenty of useful changes and additions.
 The most notable change was probably <strong>ActionCable</strong> - the layer responsible for integrating your app with websockets.
 However, there were also other additions that could bring some <strong>substantial improvements</strong> to your Rails apps, but were a bit outshined by bigger changes.
-One of such features is <strong>Attributes</strong> API.</p>
+One of such features is <strong>Attributes API</strong>.</p>

 <!--more-->